subquery/subql/docs/create/mapping.md

 ### Custom chain rpc calls

 To support customised chain RPC calls, we must manually inject RPC definitions for `typesBundle`, allowing per-spec configuration.
 You can define the `typesBundle` in the `project.yml`.
-And please remember only `isHistoric` type of calls we are supported.
+And please remember only `isHistoric` type of calls are supported.
 ```yaml
 ...
   types: {